Everything you need to know about studying in the US

 For all other universities, you can apply to them directly.
 The application deadline is often in January – seven months before you intend to start university – although the latest deadlines are in March.

-Many US universities will expect you to undertake the SAT or the ACT for undergraduates, or the Graduate Record Examinations (GRE) for postgraduates.
+Many US universities will expect you to sit a standardised test like the SAT or the ACT for undergraduates, or the Graduate Record Examinations (GRE) for postgraduates.

 You should aim to complete these exams a year before you want to start university, usually in the month of August.